 The false sensation of movement or lack of sensation when movement actually occurs is referred to as vertigo.
 More than half of people will see the doctor for this condition at some point, most after the age of 40.

-So the question is raised, is there anything you can do to stave off the effects of vertigo?
+You may ask, is there anything you can do to stave off the effects of vertigo?
 After all, people are constantly trying to fight the visual effects of aging.
 Why not combat the medical effects as well?

 Happily, many find that upper cervical chiropractic care significantly reduces vertigo.
 Having the C1 and C2 in proper alignment can help facilitate blood flow to the head (including the ears).
 For this and many other reasons, vertigo sufferers, especially those who have a history of head or neck trauma, often respond well to gentle adjustments of the C1 and C2.
 Find an upper cervical chiropractic near you to see if this may be the best solution to vertigo for you.